 Total | $ 96,461.62 | $ 91,536.88 | $ 32,228.88 | 25,239.83 |

-1 Cost of labor that is included in the cost of material
+1 Cost of labour that is included in the cost of material

-Cost of the material and labor has been illustrated in above table.
-Steel house has greater material cost than the timber house as illustrated by data used to discuss case study.
+The cost of the material and labour has been illustrated in the above table.
+Steel house has greater material cost than timber house, as illustrated by data used to discuss the case study.

-After presentation of data in the form of tables, both frames can be compared effectively.
-The case studies have shown that the cost for the steel framed house is higher than the cost of the timber farmed house.
+After data is presented in tables, both frames can be compared effectively.
+The case studies have shown that the cost of the steel-framed house is higher than that of the timber-farmed house.

 Case study 2 presents data for the demonstrated homes of the Valparaiso.
-The detailed discussions have been carried out in this section for the sake of comparing to types of frames i.e. timber and steel.
+Detailed discussions have been carried out in this section to compare two types of frames, i.e. timber and steel.

 Table 3‑10 The Characteristics Of Every Home